bigchaindb/bigchaindb-hyperledger/README.md

 └── ui/

 ```

-#### data_job/
+### data_job/

 This is a node based cron job that posts transactions to BigchainDB network.

-#### ui/
+### ui/

-This is a react based app that access REST API of Hyperledger Fabric Chaincode.
+This is a react based app to access REST API of Hyperledger Fabric chain-code service.
+This UI is for demo usage of the BigchainDB-HyperLedger Fabric oracle.
+The web form in the UI, takes two inputs - a BigchainDB asset ID and a JavaScript function.
+These inputs are passed to a HyperLedger chain-code which internally passes them to the oracle.
+The oracle then queries BigchainDB with the asset ID and executes the callback with asset.data of the queried asset.
+The oracle then sends back the results to this UI using a websocket.

-#### hyperledger-chainservice
+### hyperledger-chainservice

-This is hyperledger chainservice that interacts with the fabric network and sends POST request to REST api exposed by `bdb-hyperledger-oracle/`
+This is hyperledger chain-service that interacts with the fabric network and sends POST request to REST api exposed by `bdb-hyperledger-oracle/`

-#### bdb-hyperledger-oracle/
+### bdb-hyperledger-oracle/

 This project is an express-websocket API that functions as an oracle between Hyperledger Fabric (here in `hyperledger-chainservice/`) and BigchainDB.

+In a real scenario, the chain-code can do pre-processing and create a dynamic callback before sending the request to the oracle.